+10. Minister

-10. Minutes of each meeting are to be duly kept by the Secretary or any other person appointed by the Council for the purpose, and are to be confirmed by the Council at its next meeting and signed by the chairperson or other person presiding at that meeting and the Secretary.
+Minutes of each meeting are to be duly kept by the Secretary of other person appointed by the Council for the purpose, and are to be confirmed by the Council at its next meeting and signed by the chairperson or other person presiding at that meeting and the Secretary.

-Co-opting of other persons.
+11. Co-opting of other persons

-11. The Council may co-opt persons to attend any of its meetings for the purpose of assisting or advising it in respect any matters with which it is dealing, but a co-opted member does not have a right to vote.
+The Council may co-opt persons to attend any of its meetings for the purpose of assisting or advising it respecting any matters with which it is dealing, but a co-opted member does not have a right to vote.